trellisconnect/js-sdk-docs/README.md

       // Your trellis API Client-Id
       client_id: '<API_CLIENT_ID>',

-      // Optional identifier for your application.
+      // Optional Trellis identifier for your application.
       application_id: '<APPLICATION_ID>'

       // The user object allows you to provide additional information about the user to be appended